Shin Splints (Medial Tibial Stress Syndrome)

 Shin splints is the common term used to describe the pain felt along the tibia (shin bone), also known as medial tibial stress syndrome.
 Shin splints appear as radiating pain in the area between the knee and ankle.
 The pain from shin splint pain can feel so intense that you feel like you need to stop your workout.

 This condition develops from overuse of the muscles, bones, and joints in the lower leg.
+There are many different risk factors that may make you more susceptible to medial stress syndrome.
 Shin splints are common in athletes, dancers, and anyone who engages in repetitive strenuous action.
 You are especially susceptible to developing shin splints when starting an athletic regimen.
+People with flat feet may also be more likely to develop shin splints.

-There are many types of treatment options available for shin splints.
-They range from nonsurgical options like compression and ice to corrective surgery.
+There are many types of shin splints treatment options.
+They range from nonsurgical options like compression and ice packs to corrective surgery.
 Sometimes shin splints can be a sign of underlying issues like stress fractures.

 Your doctor can tell you more about shin splints.
 Book an appointment today.